LucaLanziani/personal-site-hugo/content/about/index.md

 {{< resize-image src="profile.jpg" alt="A picture of me" class="about-me" >}}

-I'm a Software Engineer based in Italy juggling being a dad and a Technical Director at [NearForm](https://nearform.com).
+I'm a Software Engineer based in Italy, a dad and the Head of DevOps and Platform Engineering at [NearForm](https://nearform.com).

 - Born as a Software Developer with a real passion for Linux.
 - I got interested in infrastructure and processes soon after the start of my professional career.